BoltzExchange/monitoring/README.md

 # Monitoring

-Monitoring of the Boltz middleware with Google Cloud functions
+Monitoring of the Boltz backend with Google Cloud functions